SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 The most abstract and crucial aspect of the analysis was defining the system actors.
 The actors were defined to be:

-- Learners - access courses, complete learning steps, track progress
+- Learners
-- Teachers - create course drafts, create learning steps, edit course content
+- Teachers
-- Admins - manage course approvals, categories, and platform settings
+- Admins

 The most questionable aspect of the definition was the relationship between the roles, and particularly how teachers and admins relate to it.
 It was established that teachers and admins are a type of a learner, and this was confirmed throughout the project most importantly because: